daheeChung98/robust-regression-comparison/results/discussion.md

 ## 5. Future Work

 Introduce synthetic outliers (5%, 10%, and 20%) and compare the robustness of the four regression models.

+---

+# Response Contamination

+Artificial response contamination was introduced to investigate the robustness of different regression methods under abnormal observations.

+For each contamination level (0%, 5%, 10%, 20%), the experiment was repeated 30 times using different random seeds.

+Average performance metrics were computed across repeated simulations.

+## Main Findings

+The baseline comparison showed relatively small differences among the four regression models.

+However, introducing synthetic contamination substantially changed the conclusions.

+As contamination increased,

+- OLS exhibited rapidly increasing RMSE and MAE.
+- Ridge and LASSO remained sensitive because they still optimize squared-error loss.
+- Huber Regression consistently produced lower prediction errors and more stable coefficients.

+## Coefficient Stability

+Regression coefficients estimated by OLS became increasingly unstable as contamination increased.

+Huber Regression maintained considerably more stable coefficient estimates across repeated experiments.

+The larges differences were observed for variables that were strongly affected by contaminated observations, indicating that robust estimation can improve model interpretability in addition to prediction accuracy.

+## Practical Implications

+The experiments demonstrate that evaluating regression models only on clean benchmark datasets may underestimate the practical value of robust regression.

+Real-world datasets frequently contain

+- recording errors
+- abormal observations
+- heavy-tailed noise

+Undeer these conditions, robust regression methods can substantially improve both predictive performance and parameter stability.

+## Limitaions

+The current contamination mechanism only modifies the response vaiable.

+Although this experiment illustrates the robustness of Huber Regression, it does not fully capture more realistic data-quality issues such as leverage points or heavy-tailed covariates.

+These scenarios will be investigated in subsequent experiments.

+## Future Work

+Future experiments will extend this benchmark by introducing

+- Feature contamination
+- Heavy-tailed noise

+The objective is to investigate how different types of abnormal observations influence both prediction accuracy and coefficient stability.